The essentials of the artist statement are as following:

 Additional, optional aspects:

 4. A short and specific personal narrative that relates directly to your art making.
 Autobiography has been a highly powerful tool for successful artists since the beginning of time.
-If you are making art for personal reasons, explain them because it deepens the meaning of your work.
+All art is, in some way, autobiographical and this story, told clearly, functions as a great first sentence or lede used to “hook” the reader.
+If you are making art for personal reasons, explain them because it deepens the meaning of your work and presents you as a unique individual.

 5. An historical context explaining one or two influences on the work places it into a historical continuum.
 This shows that you understand what you are doing and why.
 It also may invite smart comparisons to your work.